For the 2026 school year, there is 1 public high school serving 156 students in Gallatin, MO.

-Gallatin, MO public high school have a Graduation Rate of 90%, which is equal to the Missouri average of 90%.
+Gallatin, MO public high school have a Graduation Rate of 90%, which is more than the Missouri average of 89%.

 The school with highest graduation rate is Gallatin High School, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in Missouri or national school graduation rate statistics.